 This course examines the diversity of today's immigrants-their social origins and contexts of exit and their adaptation experiences and contexts of incorporation.
-Prerequisite: upper-division standing or consent of instructor.

 119. Multiracial Societies in the Americas (4)

 This course explores the genesis, evolution, and contradictions of racially heterogeneous societies in the Americas, from European conquest to the present.
 Topics: the social history of Indians, blacks, Asians, and their interactions with Europeans, and racial, sexual, and class divisions.